It doesn’t seem like Slack and Asana are arch-rivals. Rather they work together!

-They both don’t make a direct competitor, as Asana is majorly focussed on Project Management, while Slack brings team conversations together.
-Nearly both tools have made their launch to the public in the years of 2012 and 2013 respectively.
+They both don’t make a direct competitor, as Asana is majorly focused on Project Management, while Slack brings team conversations together.
+Nearly both tools made their launch to the public in the years 2012 and 2013 respectively.

-Let’s look into a few exciting parameters of both the tools:
+Let’s look into a few exciting parameters of both tools:

 Table of Contents

-Find an easier way to manage broad-range of projects and daily To-dos with Asana Project Management Software.
+Find an easier way to manage a broad range of projects and daily To-dos with Asana Project Management Software.
 The user can Sign-up to Asana with their Google Account or with their work email.
 They are able to access the application individually, as a part of the team, or from within the organization.

-Asana keeps things at the place and organized, so as the users can easily add tasks, conversations, teams, projects and invite other team members.
+Asana keeps things in place and organized so that users can easily add tasks, conversations, teams, and projects and invite other team members.

 While creating a new project, the users can make the choice either from a blank project or template, can choose teams, and also can make the privacy setting of project visibility to marketing teams and project managers.

-Assign tasks to the created project by choosing assignees, set due dates to each task, add more teammates, add them as task followers or project managers.
-With Asana create projects, organize tasks, assign responsibilities, bring scattered information to one place, track project deadlines and many more.
+Assign tasks to the created project by choosing assignees, setting due dates for each task, adding more teammates, add them as task followers or project managers.
+With Asana create projects, organize tasks, assign responsibilities, bring scattered information to one place, track project deadlines, and many more.

 Conversations have to happen in one place to make the right decisions.
 Slack is a hub for all your team communication.
-Connect your team for all project discussions, share supported files, search team conversations, collaborate via one-on-one messaging, voice and video, etc., to gain optimum end-results.
+Connect your team for all project discussions, share supported files, search team conversations, and collaborate via one-on-one messaging, voice and video, etc., to gain optimum end results.

-The users can sign-up to Slack workspace with any of their public/private email ids.
-They can sign-up to a new workspace altogether or can join an existing workspace if they have an invite from the admin.
+The users can sign-up for Slack workspace with any of their public/private email ids.
+They can sign-up for a new workspace altogether or can join an existing workspace if they have an invite from the admin.

 Slack users can sign into other workspaces within the application itself.
-With Slack give a project name for each channel, directly log in to the application with your workspace URL, catch up to innumerable integrations, talk to Slack bots with many more interesting features.
+Slack gives a project name for each channel, directly log in to the application with your workspace URL, catch up to innumerable integrations, and talk to Slack bots with many more interesting features.

 Sign-up process of Asana completes in a few steps, while more steps are involved in Slack.

-Team and Project management features are seen at the sidebar of the Asana application home page.
+Team and Project management features are seen on the sidebar of the Asana application home page.
 Find my favorites, reports, teams, projects, team calendar, and more projects from here.

 The user interface of Slack is quite appealing and impressive.
-Though it not as extensive as Asana, the UX is a little confusing.
-If we consider simple-to-use and the easy-to-understand user interface is one of the key performance indicators of measurement of any team collaboration tool, then Troop Messenger comes stands first in the row.
+Though it is not as extensive as Asana, the UX is a little confusing.
+If we consider a simple-to-use and easy-to-understand user interface to be one of the key performance indicators of measurement of any team collaboration tool, then Troop Messenger comes stands first in the row.

 Asana, as a project management tool, has a number of user-interface navigations to work on project tasks, while Slack being a team collaboration tool has fewer hops.

-Any tool that supports a good number of integrations makes teams job hassle-free.
-Asana helps the users to bring emails, storage, files, support tickets, and many more apps into the application for quick completion of tasks.
+Any tool that supports a good number of integrations makes teams' jobs hassle-free.
+Asana helps users to bring emails, storage, files, support tickets, and many more apps into the application for quick completion of tasks.
 It comes with more than 100 integrations like Zapier, Dropbox, Time Camp, Microsoft Office 356, Slack, Adobe Creative Cloud, etc.,

-Slack comes with humongous App Directory.
-It supports somewhere around 1500 app integrations to ensure seamless office work routines.
-A wide-category of app directory includes; communication tools, daily tools, essential apps, new¬eworthy apps, and brilliant bots.
-Slack lets to build own APIs to suit your business requirements.
+Slack comes with a humongous App Directory.
+It supports somewhere around 1500 app integrations and useful slack bots to ensure seamless office work routines.
+A wide category of app directories includes; communication tools, daily tools, essential apps, new & noteworthy apps, and brilliant bots.
+Slack lets to build your own APIs to suit your business requirements.

 Asana has integrated Slack for all its team communications and work collaborations.

-At Asana Guide, one can find a detailed product’s help documentation, starting right from Asana demo to Sign-up process orientation.
-It extends live chat support to the users in its website.
+At Asana Guide, one can find detailed product help documentation, starting right from the Asana demo to the Sign-up process orientation.
+It extends live chat support to the users on its website.
 However, Asana also has a presence of priority support option that is rendered by a dedicated account manager.
 This service is available for premium users and thus comes up with a cost.
 Hence if you are ready to spend more bucks on the tool then you can get a better support option in Asana.

 Slack provides detailed and comprehensive help support to its users.
 Slack is quick at resolving all kinds of customer issues.
-At Slack, the customer support looks into; resolving issues, automation, knowledge sharing, and collaboration.
-Few of the customer support integration app includes; Slaask, Halp, and Zendesk.
+At Slack, customer support looks into; resolving issues, automation, knowledge sharing, and collaboration.
+A few of the customer support integration app includes; Slaask, Halp, and Zendesk.

 Both Asana and Slack extend equally notable support services to the users.
-But I see no Live Chat Support at Slack’s website.
+But I see no Live Chat Support on Slack’s website.

-Slack’s desktop and the mobile app user interface seems to be similar.
-From the mobile app, you are allowed to set your status, check your activity, allow you to select the time bound for Do not disturb status, invite people and many more..to go on.
+Slack’s desktop and mobile app user interfaces seem to be similar.
+From the mobile app, you are allowed to set your status, check your activity, allow you to select the time bound for the Do not disturb status, invite people, and many more..to go on.